Skip to main content

 • Social Work

-The process for determining the new faculty structure is iterative.
-In May, the counselling psychology and clinical psychology programs were approved by Senate to be included in the Faculty of Health.
+In May, Senate approved the counselling psychology and clinical psychology programs to be included in the Faculty of Health.

 The process of supporting units moving from one faculty/division to another will be part of the focus during phase 2 in 2024/25.